Is an American Express credit card worth it?

 For me, this meant the amount of money I had to spend on my ANZ Airpoints Visa Platinum to earn 1 Airpoints Dollar increased from $89 to $110.

 Like a lot of people, I wanted to maximize the Airpoints Dollars I can earn on my day-to-day spend.
-I decided to try out the American Express Airpoints Platinum credit card which has a much stronger earn rate of 1 Airpoints Dollar per $59 spent — almost halving the amount I would have to spend to earn the same number of Airpoints as my ANZ card.
+I decided to try out the American Express Airpoints Platinum credit card which has a much stronger earn rate of 1 Airpoints Dollar per $70 spent ($59 at the time of writing in 2023) — almost halving the amount I would have to spend to earn the same number of Airpoints as my ANZ card.

 But there’s always been one issue with AMEX cards: they’re not accepted as widely as Visa and Mastercard in New Zealand.